hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-1-introduction-to-the-apis.md

 }
 </style>

-HPE’s unified management plane for hybrid cloud, the HPE GreenLake edge-to-cloud platform (also referred to as the "HPE GreenLake platform" or just “the platform”), provides a set of common services that are used by cloud services that run on top of the HPE GreenLake platform.
+HPE’s unified management plane for hybrid cloud, the HPE GreenLake edge-to-cloud platform, provides a set of _common services_ that are used by cloud services that run on top of the platform.
 Cloud services rely on these common services for user's authentication, authorization, devices and subscriptions management, monitoring, audit trail and more.

 The HPE GreenLake platform now provides a collection of RESTful application programming interfaces (APIs) for these foundational, common services.

-If you are looking for a quick way to discover what you can do with the HPE GreenLake platform APIs from the perspective of being a user of the platform (such as an IT administrator) and using popular tools that don’t require programming (such as [Postman](https://www.postman.com/product/what-is-postman/)), this blog post series is for you.
+If you are looking for a quick way to discover what you can do with the HPE GreenLake platform APIs using popular tools that don’t require programming (such as [Postman](https://www.postman.com/product/what-is-postman/)), this blog post series is for you.

 In Part 1 of this series, I will help you get started with the HPE GreenLake platform APIs by taking advantage of a Postman collection I built for you.
 I will describe the current set of APIs for HPE GreenLake platform.
 I will also show you how to obtain an OAuth access token to make subsequent secure REST API calls to the HPE GreenLake platform APIs.